Readit News logoReadit News

 pictureofabear commented on FTC takes action against Gravy Analytics, Venntel for selling location data ftc.gov/news-events/news/... · Posted by u/gnabgib

-janalsncm · 9 months ago
+janalsncm · a year ago

 A really good book on this topic is Byron Tau’s Means of Control.
 His contention is that this surveillance data has made NSA warrantless wiretaps old news.
 Cops don’t need to do the spying themselves, they can simply buy the info.